Tritlo/DockerizedMurmur/README.md

     docker build --rm -t tritlo/murmur .

+## SuperUser password

+When the images is first launched, a generated SuperUser password is generated, and can be found in the logs.
+These are viewed with

+    docker logs murmur

+To set the SuperUser password, you can run

+    docker run -it --rm -v /mnt/murmur/:/root/murmur/ tritlo/murmur /bin/murmur -readsupw

+Where /mnt/murmur/ is your mount point.
+You will then be prompted to enter a password, which will then be set as your SuperUser password.

-## Password
+## Server password

-The default password is "mumble", change this by updating
+The default server password is "mumble", change this by updating

     serverpassword=mumble